LongshengJiang/NGSIM-tools/README.md

 ![Single agent on highway](media/single_agent_gail.gif)

 ## Why do we need this recollection?
-Successful running the tools for dealing with NGSIM requires packages which are mutually dependent but scattered in different repositories.
+Successfully running the tools for dealing with NGSIM requires packages which are mutually dependent but scattered in different repositories.
 Since each repository undergoes active development, directly cloning the master branch of the repositories results in version conflicts, which are, trust me, frustrating.

 ## What is in this repository?
 While do not claim any originality, in this repository we make sure you can find all you need to get up and running the tools for dealing with NGSIM dataset.
 Specifically, the following are included.